jheske/Alexandria/README.md

 Features may or may not be completed and include, but are not limited to:

-Material Design, conforming as closely as possible to Google's latest UI/UX standards.
+Material Design conforms to Google's latest UI/UX standards.

 Material components include CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout, Toolbar, NestedScrollView, DrawerLayout, NavigationView, FloatingActionButton, and CardView.
 It still uses a ListView, but I plan to replace that with a RecyclerView when time permits.